 The Fuel Sustainability Briefing series gives practitioners information to develop practical approaches that accelerate the transition to low-carbon fuels by summarizing our research to date on the market outlook, key issues, and sustainability potential for five fuel categories.

 Findings are based on extensive literature review and comments by hundreds of practitioners and subject-matter experts over the past three years.
-They will be used as an input to a fuel sustainability decision-tool for fleet owners currently in development.
 More detailed guidance is available in our reports on The Sustainability Impacts of Fuel and Transitioning to Low-Carbon Fuel.

 Petroleum is 90 percent of commercial fuel use today, and its use impacts climate, health, and human rights.
 But there are ways to use petroleum better even while it cedes share to lower-carbon fuels.